2023 Request for Project Proposals

 Fellows accepted into the program will gain insight into research in both academia and industry.
 Our prestigious fellowships are fully funded for a three-year period and provide the fellows’ salaries, fringe benefits, and a generous travel allowance.
 Our fellowships are open to outstanding candidates seeking career advancement in biomedical data sciences.

-Theme 1: Machine Learning and Algorithms for Biology and Medicine
+Theme 1: Machine Learning and Algorithms for High Throughput Biomedical Data

 Advances in -omics technologies, such as genomics, transcriptomics, proteomics, metabolomics and immune repertoire, have begun to enable personalized medicine at an extraordinarily detailed molecular level.
 A key advantage of such technologies is their ability to enable a more granular understanding of cell populations and interrogate their role in molecular processes.
 As multi-omics data become increasingly useful, we must look to maintain speed of methodological development to realize their value.
-Yale is a world leader in developing and enabling -omics technologies for biomedical research and has been engaged in many national and international programs, such as Brainspan, ENCODE, modENCODE, 1000 Genomes Project, PCAWG, the exRNA Consortium, IMPACC, the Human Immunology Project Consortium (HIPC) and the Center for Mendelian Diseases.
+Yale is a world leader in developing and enabling -omics technologies for biomedical research and has been engaged in many national and international programs, such as Brainspan, ENCODE, modENCODE, 1000 Genomes Project, PCAWG, the exRNA Consortium, IMPACC, the Human Immunology Project Consortium (HIPC), the dGTEx project, and the Center for Mendelian Diseases.
 Yale researchers have developed computational approaches to process large scale multi-omics data and data integration methods.
-This theme will focus on cutting edge method development for the integration of multi-omics human data for both basic and translational research.
+This theme will focus on cutting edge method development for the integration of multi-omics human data (e.g., single cell multi-omics – scATAC/scRNA/spatial transcriptomics) for both basic and translational research in the areas of Obesity, PF-ILD, IBD, SSc, CNSDR, Retinopathies & NASH.
+Additional areas of interest include the application of neural graph networks (GNNs) plus biological networks in combination with embedding methods for patient datasets with a small cohort size.
+These techniques can improve and ease the analysis of ‘unmatched’ multi-modal data and enhance the overall performance compared to traditional methods that don't consider the graph structure.

-Theme 3: Moving from Genetic Association Signals to Causality and Function
+Theme 3: Moving from GWAS to Causal Genes and Variants

 A central problem in genetics research is deciphering how genomic variation affects the function of genes and results in disease or altered response to treatment.
-While results from genome-wide association studies (GWAS) offer some insights into the genetic basis of common diseases, innovative methods will allow us to effectively integrate diverse data types and/or sources of information to identify functional genes and variants and understand how they shape clinically-relevant phenotypes.
+While results from genome-wide association studies (GWAS) offer some insights into the genetic basis of common diseases, innovative methods will allow us to effectively integrate diverse data types and/or sources of information to identify functional genes and variants and understand how they shape clinically relevant phenotypes.
 Yale researchers have developed and applied methods to address the major challenges in post GWAS analysis, such as how to move from a genetic association signal in a chromosomal region to finding disease-associated genes and causal variants, as a step towards understanding the underlying disease process.
 Fine mapping, sequencing, functional studies, and other approaches have been performed to find the causal variants involved in complex diseases.
-We will explore different computational and statistical approaches towards the integration of diverse data sources and biological knowledge to interrogate causal relationships between genetic variation and the functional phenotypes that underlie the pathophysiology of disease.
+We are particularly interested in exploring different computational and statistical approaches towards the integration of diverse data sources (e.g., GWAS/transcriptomics from different cohorts) to interrogate causal relationships at the single cell level between genetic variation and the perturbed pathological mechanism.

 Theme 5: Electronic Health Records and Digital Health